-Through the years, Klickitat PUD has seen an increase in ospreys that build their nests on poles, especially near communities on the water such as Bingen, Dallesport, Lyle and Klickitat.
+Through the years, Klickitat PUD has seen an increase in ospreys building nests on poles-especially near communities on the water such as Bingen, Dallesport, Lyle, Wishram and Klickitat.

-Occasionally, it becomes necessary for Klickitat PUD crews to remove parts of an osprey's large stickbuilt nest to restore power and prevent fire.
+Occasionally, it is necessary for Klickitat PUD crews to remove parts of an osprey's nest to restore power and prevent fire.
 If the birds are in the nest, the crews leave enough for the birds to use for the rest of the nesting season.

-After the migratory birds migrate for the winter, PUD crews install a nesting platform.
-In areas where nesting platforms have been installed, the displaced ospreys have readily accepted the alternate nesting spots, and each spring all the platforms have been occupied.
+After the birds migrate for the winter, PUD crews install a nesting platform.

+In areas where nesting platforms have been installed, the displaced ospreys have readily accepted the alternate nesting spots, and each spring the platforms have been occupied.

 Keep a close watch for osprey in your travels through the Columbia River Gorge.
-They can often be seen diving into the Columbia or Klickitat river after fish throughout the spring and summer.
+They often can be seen diving into the Columbia or Klickitat rivers in search of fish throughout spring and summer.

-Klickitat PUD works closely with the state Department of Fish and Wildlife to help do our part to protect this migratory bird.
-This cooperative effort is to provide safe, reliable power, while preventing hazardous bird interactions with power equipment.
+Klickitat PUD works closely with the Oregon Department of Fish and Wildlife to help protect this migratory bird.
+This cooperative effort provides safe, reliable power, while preventing hazardous bird interactions with power equipment.
 This helps us maintain a successful coexistence between people and wildlife.